 3 Idiot’s biggest success is that it is, for lack of better words, significantly more than the sum of its parts.
 It has several glaring errors, and one distractingly bad scene, but overall, the story comes together in a heartfelt way.
 It should be a testament to how much I enjoyed the movie that I felt it worthy of such a lengthy review.
 Strictly speaking, it may not be an outstanding film in every respect, but it is a highly entertaining and tonally diverse adventure that doesn’t feel artificial or pandering.
 3 Idiots should be commended for its impressive technical achievements and effective storytelling that make it a great package.
 The timelessness and timeliness of its social commentary further adds to its enduring legacy.
 This is arguably the most rewatchable 3-hour movie ever made.

 SUMMARY & RECOMMENDATION: 3 Idiots boasts an effective, nuanced screenplay, as well as a wide range of likable characters.
-Rajkumar Hirani presents his best directorial effort to date, using everything from sweeping aerial footage to hilarious transition-shots to even animation.
+Rajkumar Hirani presents his best directorial effort to date, using everything from sweeping aerial footage to hilarious transition-shots to even animation to imbue his narrative with unforgettable visual style and personality.
 It’s an ensemble effort that produces one of Bollywood’s most readily enjoyable modern classics.

 – However… none of our heroes are quite believable.
+Despite their dedicated performances, R. Madhavan and Sharman Joshi’s dual-protagonists aren’t the most interesting characters.
 The delivery scene sucks.

 —> HIGHLY RECOMMENDED